Need to talk? Call 1800 882 436.

 Then work out how much you spend, including:

-Children: Baby products, clothes, babysitting, childcare, preschool, children’s activities.
+• Children: Baby products, clothes (including school uniforms and other school costs), babysitting, childcare, preschool, children's activities.

-Now you know how much you are spending on each item, you can work out how much money you need each week.
+Once you know how much you spend on each item, you can work out how much money you need each week.
+It is a good idea to build a 'buffer' into the budget, so you have money available for an emergency.

-If you spend more than you earn, it will now be easier for you to find areas where you can reduce your spending.
-If you are already spending less than you earn, you can start to think about a savings plan and developing some longer term goals for your money.
-This could include things that you want, but don’t necessarily need.
+If you spend more than you earn, it will now be easier for you to find ways to reduce your spending.
+If you are spending less than you earn, you can start thinking about a savings plan.

-Sticking to a family budget isn’t always easy.
-But if you work out where you can make savings – and how much you are willing to save – you will be in a much better position to set long term goals for your family.
+Sticking to a family budget isn't always easy.
+If you work out where you can make savings, you will be in a much better position to set long term goals for your family.
+This can include things you want, and not only things you need.

 Resources and support

-If you have young children, you may be eligible for a range of government subsidies and benefits including Family Tax Benefit Part A and Part B, parental leave, a Childcare Subsidy, Medicare and dental benefits for your children.
+If you have young children, you may be eligible for a range of government subsidies and benefits including:

-ASIC’s Moneysmart website has plenty of tips on managing your money, and you can download their TrackMySPEND App to keep on top of your spending.
+The ASIC Moneysmart website has plenty of tips on managing your money, and you can go to the BudgetPlanner page to keep track of your spending.

-The Services Australia has a Financial Information Service to help you make decisions about your money.
+Services Australia also has a free Financial Information Service to help you make decisions about your money.

 Learn more here about the development and quality assurance of healthdirect content.